On this page:

 - Primary care PNPs may practice in a variety of pediatric specialty areas, such as cardiology, dermatology, gastroenterology, and many others.

 Graduates of the PNP concentration are eligible to apply for the national certification exam administered by either ANCC or PNCB.
 National certification is necessary to obtain advanced practice licensure in most states.

-View the Master of Science in Nursing program information and degree requirements in the university catalog.
+View the Master of Science in Nursing program information and degree requirements in the Academic Catalog.

 All students are required to complete a statistics course prior to NUR 7005: Nursing Research and Evidence for Practice course.
 Students can only begin classes summer or fall term.
 Individualized plans, including part-time, will be developed on admission by the director of the concentration.
-Please see sample curriculum plan for full-time student.
+Please see sample curriculum plan (DOCX).

 If desired, this concentration can be designed as a hybrid concentration, allowing for most courses to be taken online.

 April 1 for Summer start

 Application to Wright State University’s College of Nursing and Health is a two-step process.